SpazioDati/azkaban-groovy-plugin/Readme.md

   - `log` reference to `org.apache.log4j.Logger` used for the output of the job, useful to print exeception information and stacktrace.
 However, note that standard output of the script is automatically redirected to this Logger with level `INFO`.
   - `flowrunner` reference to `azkaban.execapp.FlowRunner` object that is managing this flow execution
   - `jobrunner` reference to `azkaban.execapp.JobRunner` object that is managing this job execution
+  - `onfinish` reference to flow finish event handler, that has a single method `register(Closure)` that excecute the closure when flow finishes.
+If an error is raised by the closure, the status of the flow is set to `FAILED`

 One of the main advantages of this job type is the ability to interact with Azkaban configuration.
 If used with caution, this can be very helpful.